BAJAJ FINSERV DIRECT LIMITED

 What is a stock screener

-A stock screener is a digital tool that helps filter stocks based on specific criteria such as financial ratios, market cap, or price movements.
+A stock screener is a digital tool used for filtering stocks based on selected criteria such as financial ratios, market cap, or price movements.

 Yes, many stock screeners are free.
-However, advanced features may require a subscription.
+However, some advanced features may be available only through paid plans.

 Common metrics include Price-to-Earnings (PE) ratio, Return on Equity (ROE), debt-to-equity ratio, and earnings per share (EPS).